wix/Detox/README.md

 ## Wanna see it in action??

-Open the React Native [example project](rn-example) and follow the instructions
+Open the [React Native demo project](demo-react-native) and follow the instructions

+Not using React Native? you now have a [pure native demo project](demo-native) too

 ## Wanna try it with your own project?